ProgrammingLessons/DesignPatterns/CommandDesignPattern/README.md

 # Command Design Pattern

 Command is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
-This transformation lets you pass requests as a method arguments, delay or queue a request�s execution, and support undoable operations.
+This transformation lets you pass requests as a method arguments, delay or queue a request's execution, and support undoable operations.

 ![ss1](https://user-images.githubusercontent.com/29948990/234239176-32046800-ca30-42d4-9990-73757e35bf52.png)